 Loire Valley Wine & Chateaux is a full-day private tour departing from Paris (your hotel, guesthouse or apartment) celebrating the history of France combined to the Loire Valley region gastronomy and art of living.
 Within a day, two guided tours of royal chateaux (among the most interesting for history and architecture) are possible.
 It can be:

-This program includes a gourmet food and wine pairing lunch in a Michelin-star restaurant nearby Chambord.
+This program includes the lunch in a restaurant nearby Chambord.
 Afternoon transfer to Cheverny through the Chateau and Domaine de Chambord.
 This outstanding Renaissance-style chateau - considered as France biggest after Versailles - is the witness of King Francis the First' power and taste for the arts.
 The King used it as a hunting lodge and only stayed a few days of his life in Chambord…

 The tour ends by the visit to a winery nearby Cheverny.
 You will walk through the vineyards, meet the wine grower/maker who will explain his work to produce organic wines.
 Wine tastings follows.